anayjoshi/pong-os/Readme.md

 The value of `of` depends on the device filename of your pendrive.
 Note that to build PongOS.flp, [nasm](http://www.nasm.us/) and [mkdosfs](http://en.wikipedia.org/wiki/Mkdosfs) are required to be installed on your laptop.

+## Rules

+The player plays against the computer.
+Note that the computer is always able to hit back the ball.
+The player wins if s/he is able to hit the ball 5 times.
+Else, the computer wins.
+The score is displayed in the center of the screen.

 ## Useful Links for toy OS development